Grog84/Grog84.github.io/index.md

 ### [Shaman Queen](https://github.com/Grog84/Shaman)

-Shaman Queen is a three weeks project trying to recreate the same feeling of the 80s arcade games.
-Shaman Queen is an environmental puzzle game, where you play as shaman who can absorb the elements and move them around the map trying to overcome the obstacles.
-At the beginning of the game you find out that your power crystals were stolen leaving you almost powerless, with the only ability of moving earth.
-Recuperate your crystals and regain your powers in order to get your revenge!
+Shaman Queen is a three weeks project trying to recreate the same feeling of the good old 80s arcade games.
+It is an environmental puzzle game, where you play as a shaman who can absorb the elements and relocate them in order to overcome the obstacles found on her way.
+At the beginning of the game your power crystals are stolen leaving you almost powerless, with the only ability of moving earth around.
+Recuperate your crystals, regain your powers, and get your revenge!

 ![SQ Screenshot]({{ https://grog84.github.io }}/assets/ShamQ_sc15.png)